nahakiole/awesome-ethz/README.md

 [PubliBike at ETH Zurich](https://ethz.ch/students/en/campus/transport-mobility/velo/publibike.html)

-Here’s a cleaner, student-friendly version that keeps all the details intact but trims the repetition and adds structure:

 ### Mobility Car-Sharing Special Offers

 ETH students and staff benefit from a special **mobilityPLUS** deal in 2025: